 I also have washed and had good results with VersaCraft ink for stamps – NOTE THIS NEEDS TO BE HEAT SET.
-The FabricMate markers don’t need to be heat set, though I did anyway, by ironing all the squares and then running the whole thing through the dryer BEFORE washing.
 One fun option could be to set out some alphabet stamps and random cute stamps with an ink pad for people to play with.
 I forgot to do this at my wedding.
-Oops!

 If you can’t decide which quilt pattern you want, no worries!
 My tutorial will allow you to procrastinate this decision until after the wedding when you have way more time to waste staring at quilt patterns.

-Some people make the quilt first and then have people sign it, but I wouldn’t recommend that – because you never know when people will get crazy and write all over the wrong part of the quilt, or spill wine on it, or, golly, have you been to any weddings?
+Some people make the quilt first and then have people sign it, and I have seen this work really well!
+If you do, however, you might want to have someone stand near the quilt — because you never know when people will get crazy and write all over the wrong part of the quilt, or spill wine on it, or, golly, have you been to any weddings?
 I’m sure you can imagine the terrible things that could happen to your quilt!
-So, I would instead bring unpieced blocks to your event, and then make the quilt after the fact with what tattered remains you can gather after your joyful guests scrawl sweet but sometimes insane messages all over them.

 If you are bringing unsewn blocks to the wedding, I recommend marking off the edges with 1/4 inch masking tape – as pictured.
 People DO NOT UNDERSTAND how quilts work and will write all over the seam allowances and even on top of the tape.
 But the tape really does best to reduce signatures lost to the allowance.

 I used to back the blocks with freezer paper to make them more stiff for signing, but I don’t anymore.
 It doesn’t really make them much sturdier than the tape, and it takes a long time and wastes a lot of paper.
 I find people are very able to write on the signature squares without the paper backing.